 What many of my clients often realize is that some assets may be easier to deal with… for example, leaving cash or investments to minors may be simpler than other assets like real estate (due the ability to create custodial investment accounts etc).

-But there still remain the issue of who will manage these accounts, or other asset, for minor children.
+But there still remain the issue of who will manage these accounts, or other assets, for minor children.
 For example, if the asset is real estate that is set to be sold to fund an account for the children, who will handle that sale on their behalf.

 It is in these trust documents that parents will clearly state who will manage these assets on the children’s behalf, when the children may receive the assets and in what portions, as well as, how funds may be spent to upkeep the children’s standard of living.